Gun rights activists post plans for 3D firearms after judge's order blocking them

 The 3D plastic guns, which fire conventional bullets, would be untraceable if they were used in a crime, because there's no serial number.
 And plastic guns could more easily slip through metal detectors.

-But some gun rights supporters told NBC News on Sunday that it's unlikely that criminals would bother trying to make their own guns.
+But some gun rights supporters told NBC News that it's unlikely that criminals would bother trying to make their own guns.

 "I think it makes little practical difference in the Unites States, because with a black market, people who shouldn't have guns are still able to buy them anyway," said David Kopel, professor at the University of Denver law school.